Carlton Haselrig

 Carlton Lee Haselrig (January 22, 1966 – July 22, 2020) was an American heavyweight wrestler and National Football League (NFL) player.
 Haselrig wrestled for University of Pittsburgh at Johnstown.
-He is the only person to win six NCAA titles in wrestling, three times in Division II and three times in Division I. His Three-Peat of Division II & Division I NCAA National Championships were won in 1987, 1988, and 1989.
+He is the only person to ever win six NCAA titles in wrestling, three times in Division II and three times in Division I. His three-peat of Division II and Division I NCAA National Championships were won in 1987, 1988, and 1989.
 All six championships were won for Pitt–Johnstown.

-Haselrig then moved on to professional football, where he played five seasons in the NFL, becoming a Pro Bowl guard in 1992.
+Haselrig then moved on to professional football, where he played five seasons in the NFL, becoming a Pro Bowl offensive guard in 1993.
 In 2008, he made his mixed martial arts debut in Atlantic City, New Jersey.
+In 2016, Haselrig was inducted into the National Wrestling Hall of Fame as a Distinguished Member.